 Insider Trading Regulations

-Based on the requirements under SEBI (Prohibition of Insider Trading) Regulations, 1992, as amended from time to time, the code of conduct for prevention of insider trading and the code for corporate disclosures, as approved by the Board from time to time, are enforced by the Company.
-The objective of this Code is to protect the interest of Shareholders at large, to prevent misuse of any price sensitive information and to prevent any insider trading activity by dealing in shares of the Company by its Directors, designated employees/employees.
-The Company also adopts the concept of Trading Window Closure, to prevent its Directors, Officers, Designated Employees and other employees from trading in the securities of Mindtree Limited at the time when there is unpublished price sensitive information.
-The Board has appointed the Chief Financial Officer as the Compliance Officer under the Code.
+Based on the requirements under SEBI (Prohibition of Insider Trading) Regulations, 1992, as amended from time to time, the code of conduct for prevention of insider trading and the code for corporate disclosures (“Code”), as approved by the Board from time to time, are in force by the Company.
+The objective of this Code is to protect the interest of shareholders at large, to prevent misuse of any price sensitive information and to prevent any insider trading activity by dealing in shares of the Company by its Directors, designated employees and other employees.
+The Company also adopts the concept of Trading Window Closure, to prevent its Directors, Officers, designated employees and other employees from trading in the securities of Mindtree Limited at the time when there is unpublished price sensitive information.
+The Board has appointed Mr. Rostow Ravanan, Executive Director as Compliance Officer under the Code.

 The Company has a proper and adequate system of internal controls.
-This ensures that all the transactions are authorised, recorded and reported correctly and assets are safeguarded and protected against loss from unauthorized use or disposition.
+This ensures that all transactions are authorised, recorded and reported correctly, and assets are safeguarded and protected against loss from unauthorized use or disposition.
 In addition there are operational controls and fraud risk controls, covering the entire spectrum of internal financial controls.

-An extensive programme of internal audits and management reviews supplements the process of internal control.
+An extensive programme of internal audits and management reviews supplements the process of internal financial control framework.
 Properly documented policies, guidelines and procedures are laid down for this purpose.
-The internal control system has been designed to ensure that the financial and other records are reliable for preparing financial and other statements and for maintaining accountability of assets.
+The internal financial control framework has been designed to ensure that the financial and other records are reliable for preparing financial and other statements and for maintaining accountability of assets.
 In addition, the Company has identified and documented the risks and controls for each process that has a relationship to the financial operations and reporting.

 The Company also has an Audit Committee, comprising 4 (four) professionally qualified Directors, who interact with the Statutory Auditors, Internal Auditors and Management in dealing with matters within its terms of reference.
 This Committee mainly deals with accounting matters, financial reporting and internal controls.